 My latest piece on Huffington Post is available to read and share, titled "Universal Basic Income Will Likely Increase Social Cohesion".
 It's about the observed pro-social and community building effects of unconditionally increasing people's incomes.

-I think we should avoid letting our ideologies inform our . . .
+I think we should avoid letting our . . .